DataDog/datadog-agent/Dockerfiles/cluster-agent/README.md

-# Cluster Agent 6 docker image
+# Datadog Cluster Agent | Containerized environments

 This is how the official Datadog Cluster Agent (also known as `DCA`) image, available [here](https://hub.docker.com/r/datadog/cluster-agent/), is built.